 This was to prevent staff entering the rooms when they were not aware of the patient’s condition.

 With the support of the Trust’s palliative care team, Claire was given the confidence to make this improvement.
 She was also given the training to become the first health support worker to be an end of life care champion.

 Claire was also supported to transfer to a new joint role with the Butterwick Hospice and palliative care team.

 This will also involve completing a qualification in an introduction to supportive care for people with cancer and other long term conditions at Teesside University, starting later this month.

-Mel McEvoy, nurse consultant in palliative care, visited Claire this week to tell her: “Your dedication to improving the care end of life care patients receive has been fantastic.
+Mel McEvoy, a nurse consultant in palliative care, visited Claire this week.
+He told her: “Your dedication to improving the care end of life care patients receive has been fantastic.